-Sunglasses are not just a fashion thing.
-Sure, the right pair of shades can make you look Ryan Reynolds-level cool.
-But sunglasses can also prevent wrinkles around the eyes.
+Sunglasses for men are not just a fashion thing.
+Sure, the right pair of men’s shades can make you look Ryan Reynolds–level cool.
+But the best sunglasses for men can also prevent wrinkles around the eyes.
 That’s because when you don’t wear them, you squint, which leads to fine lines around your eyes.

 According to the American Academy of Ophthalmology, if you expose your eyes to strong sunlight without wearing proper sunglasses, you can wind up with a burnt cornea.
 Yes, that’s about as fun as it sounds.
 And long-term sun exposure can lead to an increased risk of cataracts, cancers, and growths on or near eyes.